THE CANTEEN

 BUT

-• I must line up quietly, without pushing my peers.
+• I must line up calmly, without pushing my comrades.

-• I must settle down quietly in the dining area, respecting the adults and my peers.
+• I must settle down quietly in the school cafeteria, respect the adults and my

 During the meal:

-• I have the right to talk to my peers calmly.
+• I have the right to speak calmly with my classmates.

 • I have the right to eat at my own pace.

-• I have the right to be served again if there is enough food left.
+• I have the right to be served again if there is enough left.

-• I have the right to be respected by the adults.
+• I have the right to be respected by adults.

 BUT

-• I must listen to what is said to me and respect the decisions of the cafeteria staff.
+• I have to take into account what I am told and respect the decisions of the canteen staff.

-• I must eat neatly and use my napkin.
+• I need to eat neatly and use my paper napkin.

-• I must not play or waste food, and I must try everything!
+• I mustn’t play or waste food, and I taste everything!

-• I must share with my peers (dishes from the serving bowls).
+• I have to share with my classmates (the dishes in the salad bowls).

-• I must push my stool under the table before leaving the canteen.
+• I put my stool under the table before leaving the canteen.

-• I exit calmly without pushing my peers and head to the playground.
+• I leave calmly without pushing my classmates and I go to the playground.

 AND